 4. Make Coffee – Need I say more?
 I have people in and out of my house daily caring for my mom, so I get the coffee pot going first thing so I can enjoy a cup and they can too.

 5. Step Outside and Take A Deep Breath – I love the smell of the morning air.
 So almost without fail, I step outside on my deck and take a few deep breaths of the morning air.
 It gets my heart pumping and my brain awake.
 If it’s snowing or raining, I stand at the door and do the same thing.

-7. Say My Prayers – Starting out the day thanking my Heavenly Father for all the blessings He’s bestowed upon my family and me reinforces the tone for the day.
+7. Say My Prayers – Starting out the day thanking my God for all the blessings He’s bestowed upon my family and me, reinforces the tone of the day.
 It’s also an opportunity for me to ask him for the things I need in my life and to seek His guidance on problems that are troubling me.

 8. Put Music On – Depending on my mood depends on the type of music I listen to.
 Lately, because my mother is nearing the end of her life, we’ve been listening to a cd from the Mormon Tabernacle Choir.
 They are so gifted and talented, and their music is spiritually uplifting.
 I could just as easily put on disco on Pandora too.